Nevakanezah/uLightFlicker/README.md

   I'm partial to mixed lighting, as this can provide more consistent brightness than minIntensity alone seems to provide.
 - This should work on any light component with an "intensity" parameter, but point lights, spotlights, and maybe directional lights will probably work best.
-- I recommend that your light component does not cast shadows, as this is even worse for performance.
+- I recommend that your light component does not cast shadows, as this is worse for performance.

 ## HOW TO USE THIS PACKAGE:
 1. Download the unity package and import it to your project